alexrs/RecyclerViewRenderers/README.md

 ```

 ####Factory
 You have to create a class that implements `RendererFactory`.
-The method `getRenderer` will be impelented.
+The method `getRenderer` will be implemented.
 It will receive as parameter the id of the layout returned by `getRenderableId` in your `Renderable`.

 ```JAVA
 public class Factory implements RendererFactory {